FurkanKambay/ProjectTulip/README.md

-# Terra
+# Project Terra

-An open-world platformer game that I try to develop in my free time.
-The name is Terra because it's inspired by 🌳 Terraria 🪓.
+_Project Terra_ is an open-world 2D platformer game that I'm developing in my free time.
+It's inspired by Terraria, which should explain the lazy naming.

-I have a tentative roadmap for it and it's still very early in development but I'm making it public for my portfolio.
-I took care to carefully architect the project by using assembly definitions, separate namespaces, and directory organization as well as by keeping the code semantically organized for scalability.
-At the time of writing, it's been stale for some time as I have no free time, but I hope to continue improving it.

-Aside from the regular C# game code, I am experimenting with compute shaders to speed up world generation, and in the future, fluid simulation.
+I have a lot of different ideas for the game design and mechanics that I hope I'll be able to implement.
+I'm also paying special attention to the code architecture to keep everything organized and easy to extend upon existing features.